zapier/visual-builder/docs/_build/troubleshooting/troubleshoot-trigger-payload.md

 ### Constraint

-When a user clicks **Test Trigger** in the Zap editor, the response payload must be less than 6MB.
+When a user clicks **Test Trigger** in the Zap editor, the response payload must be less than 20MB.

 ### Errors user will see if constraint is hit

-- _“Scripting payload too large ('n' bytes but max is 6291456bytes).”_ - ('n' is the number of bytes in the payload.)
+- _“Scripting payload too large ('n' bytes but max is xxx bytes).”_ - ('n' is the number of bytes in the payload.)

 ### Best practice